+We delivered services under the T2017 East Region contract from commencement on January 1, 2018 through expiration on December 31, 2024.
+The T2017 East Region contract comprised 32 states and approximately 6 million TRICARE beneficiaries.
 In December 2022, we were awarded the next generation of TRICARE Managed Care Support Contracts, or T-5, for the updated TRICARE East Region by the Defense Health Agency of the DoD.
-The T-5 East Region contract comprises 24 states, and Washington D.C., and covers approximately 4.6 million beneficiaries.
-The transition period for the T-5 contract began in January 2024 and will overlap the final year of the T2017 contract.
+The T-5 East Region contract commenced on January 1, 2025 and comprises 24 states, and Washington D.C., and approximately 4.6 million beneficiaries.
+The transition period for the T-5 contract began in January 2024 and overlapped the final year of the T2017 contract.
 The length of the contract is one transition year followed by eight annual option periods, which, if all options are exercised, would result in a total contract length of nine years.